kartoza/rir-dashboard/documentation/docs/introduction/platform_tour/platform_tour.md

 ## 9. Graphical Representation
 ![Graphical representation](../../assets/screenshots/graphical-representation.png "Graphical representation")

-This pie chart illustrates the severities of the selected indicators for the whole geographical area or instantce.
+This pie chart illustrates the severities of the selected indicators for the whole geographical area or instance.
 This chart gives you the cumulative total of each severity out of the total number of regions or districts (depending on your settings in the geography level panel).
 To find out how many regions or districts fall within a specific severity level, "run" your mouse over that area of the pie chart.

 ## 10. Timelapse Bar
 The 'Timelapse Bar' will show you the severity of the selected indicators over some time.
 As the map and the 'Info Panel' change, the corresponding date for that data will be displayed within the bar.
 To initiate the time-lapse, "click" on the "play" button.